LaudateCorpus1/.github-15/profile/README.md

 # Fraunhofer AISEC

-Welcome to the GitHub Pages of Fraunhofer AISEC 👋

-We have two main categories of projects up and running on GitHub: Maintained open-source projects and archived
+Welcome to the GitHub Pages of Fraunhofer AISEC 👋.
+We have two main categories of projects up and running on GitHub: Maintained open-source projects and archived paper artifacts.

 ## Maintained Open Source Projects